 Vocal Stars Series

-Delos in 2015 maintains its “strong personality,” and is generating particular excitement with its star-studded opera and vocal series.
+Delos maintains its “strong personality,” and is generating particular excitement with its star-studded opera and vocal series.
 Our ever-expanding roster of great singers, which began with Arleen Auger, Renee Fleming, Hei-Kyung Hong and John Aler, now includes luminaries such as Dmitri Hvorostovsky, Sondra Radvanovsky, 2014 Grammy nominee Lawrence Brownlee, Ildar Abdrazakov, Marcelo Alvarez, Isabel Leonard, Ewa Podles, Nicole Cabell, Aleksandrs Antonenko, Dinara Alieva, and Adrianne Pieczonka.

 Grammy-nominated American pianist/conductor Constantine Orbelian, “the singer’s dream collaborator” (Opera News), leads our superb operatic albums, including a recent studio recording of the complete Simon Boccanegra with Hvorostovsky in the title role.